 Utah's capital, border by its namesake lake and Wasatch mountain range, is an extremely kid-friendly town and offers dozens of fun activities to keep children active and engaged.
 Whether your kids like splashing around in the pool, learning at museums, or going hiking, here are our 18 favorite activities for kids in Salt Lake City.

 Address2600 Sunnyside Ave S, Salt Lake City, UT 84108, USA

-Utah's Hogle Zoo dates from 1931 and is located at the mouth of Emigration Canyon at 2600 E. Sunnyside Avenue.
-The Zoo is one of the most visited attractions in Utah and the top paid-for tourist attraction in Salt Lake City.
+Utah's Hogle Zoo dates from 1931 and is located at the mouth of Emigration Canyon.
+The zoo is one of the most visited attractions in Utah and the top paid-for tourist attraction in all of Salt Lake City.
 It covers 42 acres and includes more than 800 animals.

-Hogle Zoo's top exhibits include Rocky Shores, Asian Highlands and Elephant Encounter.
+Hogle Zoo's top exhibits include Rocky Shores, Asian Highlands, and Elephant Encounter.
 Little ones will enjoy the classic Zoo Train and new Conservation Carousel.
 Don't miss the World of Flight Bird Show during the spring, summer, and fall.
-From Thanksgiving to New Year's Eve, Hogle Zoo is transformed into a winter wonderland with the popular Zoolights display.
+Or visit during the holidays, when the entire zoo is transformed into a winter wonderland as part of the annual Zoolights display.